heanzyzabala/create-solidity-smart-contract/README.md

 The `--network localhost` flag simply points the connection to the persistent node that you're running, rather than the default.

-So now you can persist and interact with the transactions created in your local node, which is useful if you're creating dApps and you want to test it locally.
+You can now persist and retrieve any transactions created in your local node which is useful if you're creating dApps and you want to test it locally.

 Read more here: [Hardhat - Getting Started](https://hardhat.org/getting-started/)